 Try sticking to light beer (below 5% ABV) or non-alcoholic beer if you’re going to enjoy a post-race beer.

-Carbs: Eat 1-1.2 grams of carbohydrates per kg of body weight per hour for the first 4 hours after a half-marathon
+- Carbs: Eat 1-1.2 grams of carbohydrates per kg of body weight per hour for the first 4 hours after a half-marathon

-Protein: Eat 20 to 25 grams of protein every 3 hours
+- Protein: Eat 20-25 grams of protein every 3 hours

-Electrolytes: Snack on salty foods, have a sports drink, eat antioxidant rich fruits.
+- Electrolytes: Snack on salty foods, have a sports drink, eat antioxidant rich fruits

-Indulgences: Hold off for now if you can!
+- Indulgences: Hold off for now if you can

 During this period, continue prioritizing nutrient-rich foods to support your body’s recovery process.

-Carbs: Focus on whole foods and complex carbs.
+- Carbs: Focus on whole foods and complex carbs.
 Have a balanced meal combining carbs with protein (ideas below).

-Indulgences: Treat yourself to a post-race treat or beer now and not any earlier than 12 hours if you can.
+- Indulgences: Treat yourself to a post-race treat or beer now and not any earlier than 12 hours if you can.

 In the following days after the race, your focus should still be on recovery and providing your body with essential nutrients.
 Follow general healthy eating patterns and healthy recipes.